MFM Reader

 readsectors010:

 Now you can check the CRC and then check if it is the correct sector.
-If everything is ok the next record is supposed to be the sector we were looking for.
-Just the call readsection again now with more bytes to read
+If everything is ok the next record is supposed to be the data record containing the sector data we were looking for.
+Just call readsection again now with as many bytes to read as required by the sector length or the exepcted sector length, the following assumes a sector length of 512bytes.
+However we could set the length according the sector length field of the previously read address section.
+There is enough time for the corresponding calculation the following gives a table of possible sector lengths

 ldi yl, low(buffer) ; Buffer